-- Go to my homepage to download a FREE unfolding clinical reasoning case study on sepsis.
-This case study comes complete with an open-ended student version, and fully developed answer key for faculty.
+- Go to my homepage to download a FREE unfolding clinical reasoning case study on COVID-19 This case study comes complete with an open-ended student version, and fully developed answer key for faculty.

 - Do it!
 Then reflect.
 What went well using case studies?
 What would you do differently?

 - Go to my website KeithRN.com for additional case study topics.

 - Go all in!
 If you want access to over 100+ topics at no additional cost, my best value is the all-inclusive membership Think Like a Nurse.
 I offer a significant discount for a department subscription.